Use Copy Paste Manager faster

 ShortcutAction

-EscapeCancel and clear the current multi-selection.
+EscapeCancel and clear the current selection.

 Advanced Paste dialog